csc301-2024-s/13-Engineers-Without-Borders/deliverables/D1/planning.md

  * Other events could be coding sessions, code reviews, quick weekly sync meeting online, etc.
  * You should have 2 meetings with your project partner (if you have one) before D1 is due.
 Describe them here:
    * You must keep track of meeting minutes and add them to your repo under "deliverables/minutes" folder
    * You must have a regular meeting schedule established for the rest of the term.

+As a team, we haven't really discussed regular meetings yet.
+We have a Discord server where we can communicate with each other any time we want and share our progress.

+For D1 we only had time to meet with our partner once.
+In this meeting we discussed the MVP and expectations for the game.
+Our tentative regular meeting schedule will be wednesday afternoons around the same time biweekly.
+These will be online.

 #### Q9: How will you organize your team?